Word@Work, Let God's Word energise your working day!

 Matthew 21:33-39

-Like big businessmen today, the landowner in this story by Jesus, planned and built his vineyard with appropriate security to protect the crops from being ravaged by animals or pilfered by thieves.
-Having set up the estate he then let it out to tenant farmers before leaving the estate in their hands and moving on to set up another business.
-The tenants had the obligation to keep the fruit for the owner.
-After all, it was his vineyard.
+Jesus told another agricultural story with a shocking meaning.
+The landowner in this story planned and planted a vineyard - a well-understood Old Testament metaphor for Israel (Isaiah 5:7).
+He also built appropriate security to protect the crops from being ravaged by animals or pilfered by thieves.
+Having set up the estate, he then rented it to tenant farmers before leaving the estate in their hands and moving on to set up another business.

 The Logic Of Judgement